 Brooks makes the list of our best winter trail running shoes with the Cascadia 16 GTX.

 Like previous versions, the latest model is built tough, and perfectly suited for muddy and wet conditions.
 This version includes trail-specific features that make it a great contender for runners facing varied terrains.

-We’re impressed by the addition of a 3D-printed rubber mudguard on the Cascadia 14’s outsole.
+We’re impressed by the 3D-printed rubber mudguard on the Cascadia 16’s outsole.
+A new GORE-TEX membrane makes this shoe lighter than older versions.

 Previous models of the shoe were praised for trail-tackling ability, but received lower scores in overall comfort and cushioning.
 Brook’s latest model offers superior comfort over the earlier releases, and rivals the cushioning of top-rated brands for comfort.